storybookjs/test-runner/README.md

 });
 ```

-The hooks here, `preRender` and `postRender` are functions that take a [Playwright Page](https://playwright.dev/docs/pages) and a context object with the current story `id`, `title`, and `name`.
-They are globally settable by `@storybook/test-runner`'s `setPreRender` and `setPostRender` APIs.
+> **NOTE:** These test hooks are experimental and may be subject to breaking changes.
+We encourage you to test as much as possible within the story's play function.

+### Image snapshot recipe

-Thus, to make the test runner perform image snapshotting, you might set up the following in your `jest-setup.js`:
+If you want to make the test runner take image snapshots, the following recipe uses test hooks in `jest-setup.js` to do it:

 ```js
 const { toMatchImageSnapshot } = require('jest-image-snapshot');